mainmatter/playbook/project-flow/full-service/README.md

 such materials, we will identify a visual identity for the project from scratch, applying techniques like moodboards and stylescapes.

-While the prototype will be a high-fidelity mockup of a particular user story, we deliberately keep it non-interactive and relatively low effort as its main purpose is to define a visual identity for the project and not to specify individual details of the respective user story or general application.
+While the wireframes will be a high-fidelity mockup of a particular user story, we deliberately keep it non-interactive and relatively low effort as its main purpose is to define a visual identity for the project and not to specify individual details of the respective user story or general application.
 Instead